 - 1. The Power Button powers on/off the VRTEX system. - 2.
-The Cable Support Box Mount allows the cable support box to attach the main unit to prevent unnecessary strain on gun device cables. - 3.
-The USB Ports are used to upload software and download user data from the system. - 4.
-The Gun Connections are used to attach the control cable for the various VR welding devices. - The Headset Connections are used to attach the control cables for headset.
+The USB Ports are used to upload software and download user data from the system. - 3.
+The Gun Connections are used to attach the control cable for the various VR welding devices.